boxed/mutmut/README.rst

     mutmut

-This will by default run py.test on tests in the "tests" folder and it will try to figure out where the code to mutate lies.
+This will by default run pytest on tests in the "tests" folder and it will try to figure out where the code to mutate lies.
 Run

 .. code-block::

     mutmut --help

-for the available flags to use other runners, etc. The recommended way to use mutmut if the defaults aren't working for you is to add a block in `setup.cfg`.
+for the available flags, to use other runners, etc. The recommended way to use mutmut if the defaults aren't working for you is to add a block in `setup.cfg`.
 Then when you come back to mutmut weeks later you don't have to figure out the flags again, just run `mutmut` and it works.
 Like this: